-Editor’s note: This post is the third in our series “How to Make the Most of the DAML Application Framework.”
-Part 1 introduced the fundamentals of DAML/DABL architecture, while Part 2 explained how that architecture simplifies the challenges of user authentication.
+Editor’s note: This post is the second in our series “How to Make the Most of the DAML Application Framework.”
+Part 1 introduced the fundamentals of DAML/DABL architecture; now Part 2 explains how that architecture simplifies the challenges of user authentication.

 Face it: Unless you’re a hard-core fan of identity and access management, user authentication is a hassle.

 When deploying a new application, there’s a thicket of credential validation and logic you need to chop through for current and new users on the system.

 Even if you’re the person who set up the application in the first place, you don’t have all the permission to manipulate and view that data.
 And validating user-supplied passwords securely is an unpleasant process, in light of security liability, complexity of the hash store, denial of service concerns and more.

 If you’re creating an SaaS application, is there a faster, more graceful way to onboard users?

 After putting a lot of sweat equity into the challenge, we’ve provided DAML developers “the button,” an embeddable widget that lets you implement the whole process seamlessly when deploying to project:DABL.

 A code sample showing the process of log-in with project DABL